michal-ciechan/Moqqer/README.md

 By default Moqqer will inject Mocks into types which are _Mockable_.
 For types which aren't Mockable, Moqqer will resolve those to the type or object as per the [Non Mockable Defaults](#default-mocks) below.

-e.g. This helps with testing Entity Framework repository/expression logic allowing you to use `Lists` as if they were the backing Tables.
+e.g. This helps with testing Entity Framework repository/expression logic, allowing you to use `Lists` as if they were the backing Tables.

 ```csharp
 var item = new Leaf(25);